apereirafernandez/apex-legends-tracker-app/README.md

 Full Stack Apex Legends Tracker using Node & Vue.js

-Deployed in Heroku (where you can tested) https://quiet-anchorage-05360.herokuapp.com/
+Deployed in Heroku (where you can test it) https://quiet-anchorage-05360.herokuapp.com/